Rounding it up

 The savings accounts that offer the highest interest rates are often the most restrictive with money withdrawal.
 Typically, they’ll cap it at one to six withdrawals per month.
 If you go past this threshold, you might violate the terms of the account and lose the high interest rate or pay a charge.

-Banks will make these accounts super exclusive and may even charge a monthly fee.
-While not common, they may also offer even higher interest rates if you consider depositing more money.
 For example, they may increase the interest rate after your first deposit of $100,000.
 This is called a tiered interest rate structure.
-Many banks have different rules on each type of savings account so be sure to understand all of the details before putting money into the account.
+Many banks have different rules for each type of savings account, so be sure to understand all of the details before putting money into the account.

-Low Interest Savings Accounts
+Low-Interest Savings Accounts

 The lowest-earning savings accounts are the ones that make it the easiest to use the money for daily purchases.
 They have debit cards, bill payment options, and few limits on pulling money from the account.
-These accounts pay the least amount of interest to savers, but they do still allow a customer to separate accounts for savings goals.
-Many accounts will come with a monthly or yearly fee, yet they may also offer cash back options on purchases.
-For people that are looking at starting to save, but do not have a lot of income, these accounts can be a good place to start.
+These accounts pay the least amount of interest to savers, but they do still allow a customer to separate accounts for personal finance savings goals.

 Current low interest rate environment

-This makes saving and earning interest on that savings relatively difficult.
-Because of the low interest rates of even the best savings accounts, many have decided not to save but rather invest in stock markets to try and earn more on savings.
 While the possible return on savings could be better in markets, investing or trading securities carries risks, and those risks can be much greater than putting money in a savings account.
 For starters, there is no guarantee that the money invested in securities will grow in value; stocks are volatile and subject to both gains and losses.

 With KOHO, you get to earn interest on every penny in your entire account, from your spendables to your savings!